 To-do lists are piling up, the apartment or house might be starting to look more and more cluttered, and the time is slipping away…sound familiar?

-Organize head and home to feel more relaxed during the holidays, and bring that easy feeling into the New Year!
+Organize your head and home to feel more relaxed.
 This month’s newsletter is all about the organizational steps you can take today to do just that.

 "The triumph of anything is a matter of organization.” –Kurt Vonnegut

 The first step to de-clutter and organize your living space is to determine what actually is clutter.
 This can be harder than it sounds since it’s easy to overlook piles and groupings of stuff, as it becomes so commonplace.

 The best thing to do is start with one area at a time and go into the process realizing that you need to let go.
 Take a good look around you.
 If you are starting in the kitchen, focus on one drawer or cabinet at a time.

 Look into the cabinet and take note of everything in there and ask yourself how does it make you feel? what should be in there? what is out of place? and what can you let go of?